Upcoming Training Events

 Pilot Paper Machine Activities: Wet End Operations; Charge Demand; Retention; Dry End Operations, Dryer energy balance; Finished paper analysis; Advanced Paper Operation Strategies

-The registration fee is $1950.
-This registration fee includes tuition, training, materials, refreshment breaks, a certificate and a course banquet dinner.
+The registration fee includes tuition, training, materials, refreshment breaks, a certificate and a course banquet dinner.
 Lodging is not included in the registration fee.
 The number of students in the course will be limited in size (to 42) for maximum effectiveness and registrations will be accepted in the order they are received.
 The registration fee cannot be refunded.
 A substitute participant can be sent for the same course if the initial registered student can not attend.
-Registrations and credit card payment can be completed through our online site, click here.
+Registrations and credit card payment can be completed through our online site, click register here..
 Contact Paula Harrod (919-515-3601) for availability of space less than one week before the course or for other registration questions.

 Participants are responsible for their own hotel arrangements.
 Suites have been set aside at the Embassy Suites Raleigh/Crabtree Valley, 4700 Creedmoor Road, Raleigh, NC 27612, Phone: 919.881-0000.
 Lodging is not included in the registration fee.
 The hotel guarantees room availability up to THREE WEEKS before the course.
 Ask for the special NCSU Hands-on Workshop for Pulp and Paper suite rate of $125.
 A breakfast and social hour are included with the suite.
 The suites have a bedroom, living room and kitchenette area.
 The hotel provides transportation from the airport, and from and to the short course at the university, has an exercise room/indoor pool and is walking distance away from a major regional shopping mall.
 Click below for an automated hotel room reservation with the discounted rate: